 Statistical inference is based upon mathematical laws of probability.
 The following example will give you the basic ideas.

-Suppose we want to do a few coin tosses (sample) so that we can decide if a particular coin is equally likely to land head or tail over an infinite number of tosses (population).
+Suppose we want to determine if a certain coint is biased.
+We might do a few coin tosses (sample) so that we can decide if a particular coin is equally likely to land head or tail over an infinite number of tosses (population).

 If we toss the coin ten times and get 6 heads and 4 tails, we might suspect the coin is biased towards heads, but we wouldn't be very confident about this, because it's not that unusual (not that improbable) to get 6 heads out of 10.